 Our tour then led to the shooting range, which ultimately we didn’t do.
 However, if you choose, you have the option of firing an m16, ak 47, m60, or m1.
 You have to purchase 10 bullets for whichever you choose, which comes out to around 400,000 Dong (~$20).
 We took a short break here before heading on to a tour of the tunnel itself.

-Coming out of the tunnels we were then lead to a table where we got to try some tapioca and tea.
+Exiting the tunnels we were lead to a table where we got to try some tapioca and tea.
 It was really nice to have.
 We were thirsty, and more importantly, we were hungry.
-We hadn’t eaten all day, and the tapioca root which we dipped into peanuts and sugar was quite good.
-It was very similar to a sweet potato.
+We hadn’t eaten all day, and the tapioca root dipped into peanuts and sugar was good.
+It is very similar to a sweet potato.

 After eating, we were shown a few other parts of the daily life at the tunnels.
 We were shown how rice paper was made for spring rolls as well as how shoes were made out of old tires.